andyaiken/skirmish/src/assets/docs/encounters.md

   * Roll the combatant's Speed rank to set their movement points
   * Roll the combatant's Perception rank to set their Senses score
   * Set the combatant's Hidden score to 0

-## During a turn

-If you're Stunned, you can't do anything for one round; otherwise, you can use your movement points and take an action.

-## At the end of a turn

-At the end of a combatant's turn, each Condition applied to them is checked:
+* Each Condition applied to the combatant is checked:
   * If the Condition is beneficial, its rank is reduced by 1
   * Otherwise, the combatant rolls their Trait vs the Conditon's rank:
     * If the combatant rolls beats the Condition, its rank is reduced to 0
     * Otherwise, the Condition's rank is reduced by 1

-Any Conditions with a rank of 0 are removed.
+* Any Conditions with a rank of 0 are removed

+## During a turn

+If you're Stunned, you can't do anything for one round; otherwise, you can use your movement points and take an action.

 ---